sedzinfo/workingfunctions/docs/reference/round_dataframe.md

-# Round dataframe
+# Round numeric columns in a data frame

-It only processes numeric values in a dataframe
+Applies a rounding or transformation function to every numeric column in a data frame, leaving non-numeric columns (factor, character, etc.) unchanged.

 ## Usage